lanl/scico/docs/source/style.rst

 -  Notes

-   - Provides additional information about the code.
+   - Provide additional information about the code.
 May include mathematical equations in LaTeX format.
 For example,

      .. code-block:: python